geoserver/geoserver/CONTRIBUTING.md

 developer will be nominated for core commit access.

-There is no magic number of patches that make the criteria, it is based mostly on the nature of the patches, how in depth the they are, etc...
+There is no magic number of patches that make the criteria, it is based mostly on the nature of the patches, how in depth they are, etc...
 Basically it boils down to the developer being able to show that they understand the code base well enough to not seriously break anything.